fengecho/electronic/kicad/Daugter_boards/DB_RedPitaya/Readme.md

-RedPitaya is a commercial board that is not a daugter board for our system but bring together different modules we have not develop yet.
+RedPitaya is a commercial board that is not a daugter board for our system but bring together different modules we have not develop yet (MDL_Ramp, MDL_ADC, MDL_WIFI).

 For informations about this board one can look at their website: http://www.redpitaya.com